- How It Works

 Many people with septic system problems such as odor, slow draining sinks and tubs, gurgling pipes, backups and sewage water ponding in their yard mistakenly assume the cause of these issues is their septic tank.
 This, however, is not true.

-The most common cause of septic system failure is their septic system absorption component, more commonly known as a drainfield, becoming impermeable so that the wastewater can no longer be absorbed into the soil.
+The most common cause of septic system problems and failure is their septic system absorption component, more commonly known as a drainfield, becoming impermeable so that the wastewater can no longer be absorbed into the soil.

 Variations of Drainfields